typescript-eslint/typescript-eslint/packages/website/blog/2023-02-24-consistent-type-exports-and-imports-why-and-how.md

 ## Supporting typescript-eslint

-If you enjoyed this blog post and/or or use typescript-eslint, please consider [supporting us on Open Collective](https://opencollective.com/typescript-eslint).
+If you enjoyed this blog post and/or use typescript-eslint, please consider [supporting us on Open Collective](https://opencollective.com/typescript-eslint).
 We're a small volunteer team and could use your support to make the ESLint experience on TypeScript great.
 Thanks! 💖